Protocol State Machines as Attack Surfaces

 SCTP: Designed for Resilience, Not Invulnerable

 Stream Control Transmission Protocol was designed in part to address TCP's denial of service vulnerabilities.
-SCTP's INIT/INIT-ACK/COOKIE-ECHO/COOKIE-ACK four-way handshake defers state allocation to the third message, similar in principle to SYN cookies.
+SCTP's INIT/INIT-ACK/COOKIE-ECHO/COOKIE-ACK four-way handshake defers state allocation to the third message.
 The server includes a state cookie in the INIT-ACK that the client must echo back in the COOKIE-ECHO.
 Only upon receiving the valid COOKIE-ECHO does the server allocate the association state.
+This design eliminates the half-open connection vulnerability that plagues TCP.

 Application Session State Exhaustion